dhruvgairola/dhruvgairola.github.io/_posts/lists/2019-05-01-Sci-Fi-Books.md

 type: lists
 ---

 In the past 3-4 years, I've taken a special interest in reading Sci-Fi books.
 My favourite books typically involve strange new planets, creatures, societies, technology and often have mind-bending plots.
-In my list, I have chosen not to focus on classics that are well known to the laymen (e.g., 1984, Brave New World).
-I have also excluded fantasy novels (e.g., LOTR, Harry Potter).
-Instead, I have chosen to explore works by authors who specialize in Sci-Fi.
+In my list, I have chosen not to focus on classics like 1984, Brave New World, etc. I have also excluded fantasy novels (e.g., LOTR, Harry Potter).

 ### 6. Dune